[Linux] What do “~”, “$”, and “#” mean on the command line? [For beginners]

 「#」

-The "#" at the end of the CLI indicates that you are operating the command line as an administrator user (root).
+The "#" at the end of the CLI indicates that you are operating the command line as an administrator user (root)

 [root@hostname ~]#

-Difference between administrator user and general user
+Differences between administrator users and general users

 Thank you for viewing.